-- A review of demand data.

-- An evaluation of the effectiveness of RDMP actions.

-- Review of the appropriateness of the KPIs.

-- Feedback from the customers.

-- An assessment of the impact of RDMP actions on RCC and the constituent councils in terms of costs, resourcing and operations.
+- A review of demand data. - An evaluation of the completeness and effectiveness of RDMP actions. - Feedback from the customers and the constituent councils. - An assessment of the impact of RDMP actions on RCC and the constituent councils in terms of costs, resourcing and operations.